-Incidentally, if in need of a little cinema therapy, the Pasquino theatre opposite the museum features English-language movies.
-Through Piazza Sant’Egidio, veering to the right you’ll arrive at Caffè del Cinque, (Vicolo del Cinque 5), a bar situated at the intersection of five streets; a good place for an early morning caffè, afternoon apertif or latenight cocktail.
+Incidentally, if in need of a little cinema therapy, the Pasquino Theatre opposite the museum features English-language movies.
+Through Piazza Sant’Egidio, veering to the right, you’ll arrive at Caffè del Cinque (Vicolo del Cinque 5), a bar situated at the intersection of five streets; a good place for an early morning caffè, afternoon aperitif or late night cocktail.
 Sit at a table outside if you dare; passing cars are literally within arms reach.

 Funky Shoe Store

-Moving down Vicolo del Cinque, look for little known gems like Jacche Calzature, a funky shoe store offering sample shoes and those worn in fashion shows for a hard-to-believe price.
-Outfitting women and men, there are two locations, both in Trastevere: Vicolo del Cinque 24/b and Via Benedetta 9.
+Moving down Vicolo del Cinque, look for little-known gems like Jacche Calzature, a funky shoe store offering sample shoes and those worn in fashion shows for a hard-to-believe price.
+Outfitting women and men, there are two locations in Trastevere: Vicolo del Cinque 24/b and Via Benedetta 9.

 Gourmet Food and Wine

-Backtrack a short distance to Ferrara, (Via del Moro 1/a-Piazza Trilussa 41).
+Backtrack a short distance to Ferrara (Via del Moro 1/a-Piazza Trilussa 41).
 “Upscale” best describes this gourmet food/wine shop and restaurant.
 A gift-boxed, 100-year-old bottle of balsamic vinegar will set you back about e270.
-For the rest of us there are reasonably priced Italian specialties including capers, olives, pesto and tomato sauces.
-Prices range from e0.70 for a chocolate to e900 for a rare bottle of wine.
+For the rest of us, there are reasonably priced Italian specialties, including capers, olives, pesto, and tomato sauces.
+Prices range from e0.70 for chocolate to e900 for a rare bottle of wine.

 For a light lunch, cafes and bars feature tramazzini.
-These white bread sandwiches cut crosswise, with various fillings, are delicious and economical.
-Pull up a chair at Caffe Settimiana, (corner of Vicolo della Scala and Via di Santa Dorotea) and enjoy lunch while taking in a close up view of Porta Settimiana, a gate in the Aurelian Wall dating back to 1498.
+With various fillings, these white bread sandwiches cut crosswise are delicious and economical.
+Pull up a chair at Caffe Settimiana (corner of Vicolo della Scala and Via di Santa Dorotea) and enjoy lunch while taking in a close-up view of Porta Settimiana, a gate in the Aurelian Wall dating back to 1498.